 “Incorporating this emollient ingredient into your nightly [regimen] will prevent moisture loss and boost cell regeneration,” notes Mari.
 “It’s wonderfully soothing for sensitive, chapped, or irritated skin.”

-How and when to apply squalene:
+How and When to Apply Squalane

 This ingredient can be found either in pure form, or as an ingredient within a list of ingredients.
 In its pure form, apply a couple drops directly to your face following cleansing, toning, active ingredient treatments, and serums.
 You can also incorporate a couple drops into your go-to serum or cream.